 Each payment is half your previous year’s tax bill and payments are due by midnight on 31 January and 31 July.

-If you don't completely clear your tax bill after you’ve made both your payments on account this year, you'll need to make a ‘balancing payment’ by midnight on the following 31 January (so 2021).
+If you don't completely clear your tax bill after you’ve made both your payments on account this year, you'll need to make a ‘balancing payment’ by midnight on the following 31 January.

 Head this way if you're looking for info about filing your online Self Assessment form instead.
 Alternatively, learn more about filing your paper Self Assessment form here.